This post may contain affiliate links. See our Privacy Policy.

 - Vegetable oil, for deep frying

-- Salt, or a spicy seasoning salt, if desired
+- Salt or spicy seasoning salt

 Instructions